The US Senator always ready with a one-liner - CNN Video

 The US Senator always ready with a one-liner

-Louisiana Sen John Kennedy has made a name for himself in the halls of Congress, where reporters have come to expect a funny quip in response to questions.
+Louisiana Sen. John Kennedy has made a name for himself in the halls of Congress, where reporters have come to expect a funny quip in response to questions.

 Source: CNN